giriprasadthampyEY/wt-js-libs/README.md

 const dataIndex = await hotel.dataIndex;
 const hotelDataIndexUrl = dataIndex.ref;
-// This data is fetched from some off-chain storage const hotelDescriptionDocument = await dataIndex.contents.descriptionUri;
+// This data is fetched from some off-chain storage const dataIndexContents = await dataIndex.contents;
+const hotelDescriptionDocument = await dataIndexContents.descriptionUri.contents;
-// This data is fetched from another off-chain document const hotelName = await hotelDescriptionDocument.contents.name;
+// This data is fetched from another off-chain document const hotelName = hotelDescriptionDocument.name;

 // How about creating a hotel?